-It is a common scenario: you work very hard to build the perfect occlusal surface, you feel very proud during the final polimerization, finish the restoration, remove the rubber dam, ask the patient to bite together, and then… “The restoration is too high.”
-You start correcting the occlusion, you have to grind down the fossae and marginal ridges you were so enthusiastic about and you start to feel annoyed.
+You work very hard to build the perfect occlusal surface you’re proud of, you remove the rubber dam, and… huge occlusal correction is needed.
+So you start correcting it, you have to grind down the fossae and marginal ridges you were so enthusiastic about and you start to feel annoyed.
 Your work is just being put in rubbish.

 One of the most difficult challenges during functional- anatomical direct restoration of the posterior teeth is achieving correct static and dynamic occlusion.
 We always try to avoid the need for corrections, because it affects the anatomical build-up negatively.
 In this article, I am giving a few useful tips about how you can preserve the result of your hard efforts to sculpt a nice occlusal surface.

 Check contacts before start.